When we formally launched our blog, TheSmokies.com – a regional travel blog – in April 2020 we had no idea what we were doing.

 Our biggest income streams are currently affiliate marketing and ads.

 Affiliate marketing is the process of selling an item or service for a commission.

-You try out a product or service, write about it on your blog and recommend it to your readers.
+You try out a product or service, write about it on your blog and recommend it to your readers using an affiliate link.
 If your reader purchases that product or service based on your recommendation, you receive a small kickback.

 Editor’s Note: Only promote items you actually use and love.
 Dishonest product recommendations and affiliate marketing will break your audience’s trust.

 There are plenty of affiliate programs out there that are a breeze to get into, have no minimum traffic requirements, and maintain decent commission payouts like Amazon and Commission Junction.